lucassouzavieira/arangodb-php-odm/README.md

     'database' => 'YourDatabase',
 ]);

-// Alternatively, you can set an host and a port to connect
+// Alternatively, you can set a host and a port to connect
 $connection = new Connection([
     'host' => 'http://yourarangohost',
     'port' => 8529,